Nurturing a sense of belonging at school: what helps pupils feel connected?

 Parental support: a foundation for belonging

-The importance of the parent-child relationship extends beyond the home, profoundly impacting a pupil's connection to their school.
-Research shows that parental involvement and support create an environment of care, compassion, and encouragement, contributing significantly to a child's sense of belonging.
+The importance of the parent-child relationship also impacts a pupil's connection to their school.
+Research shows that parental involvement and support creates an environment of care, compassion, and encouragement, supporting a child's sense of belonging.

 Extracurricular activities: beyond the classroom walls

 Participation in extracurricular activities emerges as a key factor in enhancing school belonging.
-While involvement is positive, studies caution against an excess of activities, emphasising the need for a balance with academic studies.
+However, studies caution against an excess of activities, emphasising the need for a balance with academic studies.

 School climate and safety: shaping perceptions

-Research shows that a school's ‘climate’, sometimes referred to as its culture or ethos, along with safety measures, significantly influences pupils' perceptions of belonging.
-Fairness, both in policies and interactions, plays a crucial role in creating a supportive environment.
+Research shows that a school's ‘climate’, that means its culture or ethos, and its safety measures, significantly influences pupils' perceptions of belonging.
+Both in policies and interactions, fairness plays a crucial role in creating a supportive environment.

-How safe a school may feel to a child, both emotionally and physically, can influence their sense of belonging.
-For example, unsupervised periods during the day can impact negatively on their interactions with others, and how school classrooms are set up can influence pupils’ wellbeing.
+How emotionally and physically safe a school may feel to a child, can influence their sense of belonging.
+For example, unsupervised periods during the day can negatively impact their interactions with others.
+How school classrooms are set up can influence pupils’ well being.

 Pupil aspirations: bridging the present and future

 A pupil's sense of belonging can extend its influence on to future career decisions.
 Confidence in making these decisions often correlates with a strong sense of belonging during school years.
-Therefore, the benefits of having a positive connection with school is palpable whilst in education and stretch into adulthood.
+That's why the benefits of having a positive connection with school is palpable whilst in education and stretch into adulthood.

 Academic achievement and attendance